bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     **Please do NOT take tokens from the faucet address.
 It is there as a convenience for the community.
 If you really want more tokens, just use the faucet.**

-15. Copy into your "~/.blzd/config/" directory the network's existing genesis.json file.
-You can view it as follows, from our sentry nodes:

-    **MAIN NET**:
-    ```text
-    curl http://client.sentry.bluzellenet.bluzelle.com:26657/genesis | jq -C '.result.genesis' | more -r
-    ```

-    **TEST NET**:
-    ```text
-    curl http://client.sentry.testnet.public.bluzelle.com:26657/genesis | jq -C '.result.genesis' | more -r
-    ```

-    A convenient example to download it to the current folder from our sentry nodes:

-    **MAIN NET**:
-    ```text
-    curl http://client.sentry.bluzellenet.bluzelle.com:26657/genesis | jq '.result.genesis' > genesis.json
-    ```

-    **TEST NET**:
-    ```text
-    curl http://client.sentry.testnet.public.bluzelle.com:26657/genesis | jq '.result.genesis' > genesis.json
-    ```

-    Ensure to copy over and replace the existing genesis.json file in your "~/.blzd/config/" folder with the downloaded one from the testnet.

-16. Start the Bluzelle daemon

-    ```text
-    blzd start
-    ```

-    the node will start and catch up to the rest of the zone.
-Occasionally, this command will fail, in that case run the following command first

-    ```text
-    blzd unsafe-reset-all
-    ```

-    and then retry the start command.

-17. If you are creating a validator, wait till your new node catches up to the rest of the zone.
-It will be obvious as the node will slow down output and be getting blocks every 4-5 seconds.
-To be sure, run the following command in another terminal on the validator and look for false:

-    ```text
-    blzcli status | jq ".sync_info.catching_up"
-    ```

-    Once completed, also, verify your vuser account has the tokens you funded it with, by asking the local node:
+21. Once completed, also, verify your vuser account has the tokens you funded it with, by asking the local node:

     ```text
     blzcli q account $(blzcli keys show vuser -a) | jq ".value.coins"